Zulko/gix/README.md

 # Gix

-Gix is a GIF editor with the following selling points:
+Gix is a GIF editor using web technologies:

-- It runs entirely in your browser, so no account needed, no privacy issues, no server costs to cover.
+- No account needed, no privacy issues, no server costs: it runs entirely in your browser.
-- Easily share your project by fitting all the data in a long URL, so others can create variations.
+- Share your projects as (long!)
+URLs, so others can build on your work.
-- Creative freedom: free placement of gifs, texts, and shapes.
-Huge choise of fonts, animations.
+- Freely create, combine, caption, and animate.
-- An intuitive interface to make or remix GIFs in minutes.
+- An intuitive (?) interface to make or remix GIFs in minutes.

+**This is still work in progress.
+Expect no stability**

 ## Project setup